 Student loans are a good investment in your future.
-It’s a good idea to keep borrowing to a minimum.
+It’s a good idea to keep your borrowing to a minimum.
 Borrow only what you need to cover necessary expenses, not extras.
 To lower your monthly payments, pay interest while in school or in your grace period.
 Unpaid interest is added to your loan balance (capitalized) when you enter repayment.
-Meaning you will be paying interest of your interest if capitalized!

 The most common loan types are: